-The Renwick Group has experience working with many different types of businesses and organizations providing skip-tracing, fraud investigations, WSIB support, legal team assistance, evidence gathering, employee background checks, and more.
+The Renwick Group has experience working with many different types of businesses and organizations providing skip-tracing, fraud investigations, WSIB support, legal team assistance, evidence gathering, employee back-ground checks, and more.
 We also work with individuals who need help with personal matters.
-Call us at 1 (888) 722-9807 or visit our website for information.
+Call us at 1 (888) 722-9807 or visit our website for more contact information.